-This Statement outlines how we aim to protect the privacy of personal information collected about you, your rights in relation to the information we hold about you, and how we collect, use and disclose personal information about you, including the following:
+This Statement outlines how we aim to protect the privacy of personal information collected about you, your rights in relation to the information we hold about you, and how we collect, use, store and disclose personal information about you, including the following:

 - how we ensure that personal information collected about you is managed openly and transparently;

 - the steps we take to protect the privacy of personal information (including sensitive information and health information);

 - how we fairly and lawfully collect, handle and store personal information (including sensitive and health information);